lazirpascual/moves-weather-app/README.md

 - Search weather data through city or zip code
 - Display current weather data and forecast for the next seven days
 - Clickable panels for the 7-day forecast which displays additional information
+- Search and browse through the Google search engine
+- Change the background and choose between 7 different background images

 ## ✎ Notes